input-output-hk/cardano-cli-gui/executables/README.md

-# Installer files for cardano-cli-gui
+# Executable files for cardano-cli-gui
-Installer files are provided for Windows, Mac OS and Linux.
+Executable files are provided for Windows, Mac OS and Linux.

+If you are using the debug option that prints commands to the terminal, start the executable from your terminal window.

 Executables were created with the `pyinstaller` tool with the command:<br>
 `pyinstaller --onefile cardano-cli-gui_all.py --noconsole`